hnguyen25/retina-chip-gui/docs/general/getting-started.md

 4. Setup Python interpreter to be the Conda environment which you setup in part 1
 5. The GUI should load when you press the play button now

-## 3. Notes on important files and where files are located (last updated Nov 2022)
+## 3. Notes on important files and where files are located (last updated Jan 2023)

-Executing `dc1DataVis/app/run.py` will startup the application.
+Executing `/app/run.py` will startup the application.
 The beginning of the file contains editable parameters that will be passed through to the application (`MainWindow.py`) for the session, which can be modified by the developer.
 It will also be possible to toggle these parameters within the GUI in the future.

 Other than `run.py`, the entire codebase for the GUI is located within the folder `dc1DataVis/app/src`.
+Every file within the `src` folder should have a corresponding documentation page within this wiki.

 ### `src/MainWindow.py`
 The main application for the entire GUI!
-Every other script links to this file!
+Every other script links to this file or run.py.
 If unsure what a file does, check where it is loaded in relation to this file.
-Check this link for additional documentation: TODO

-### `src/data` folder
-This file contains functions for loading, manipulating, filtering, and analyzing data collected from the retina chip.
-It also contains `DC1DataContainer.py`, which is the main class which holds all of the data visualized by the GUI during runtime.
-Within this data class, there are two types of data: data that is indexed by the electrode (i.e. noise, time updated, spike rate, etc.) and data that is indexed by the sequential order which data packets are received from the retina chip through the FPGA.

-### `src/gui` folder
-The folder contains all the code to plot the different types of visualizations (noise, trace, etc.)

-### `src/layouts` folder
-This folder contains all files with endings *.ui.
-These are layout files which is interpreted by PyQt5 in order to generate the different GUIs.
-All of these files can be viewed and edited by Qt Designer.
-Associated .py files with the same filename generate from these .ui files and are convenient to know how to reference different pyqtgraph elements.

-**Official Documentation for Qt Designer**: https://doc.qt.io/qt-6/qtdesigner-manual.html
+The rest of the application logic is split in a standard MVC (model-view-control) pattern, as distinguished by folders with the respective role.

+#### `src/Model`
+Files associated with loading, processing, and retrieving data for visualization.1

+#### `src/View`
+Files associated with the layout of the GUI elements themselves (designed in QtDesigner), and associated color themes

+#### `src/Controller`
+Any logic to show or manipulate GUI windows, whether through user input and automatically through the course of the program.

-### `src/debug` folder
+### `src/Testing`
-Nothing important in this folder (yet!).
-Will be used to contain unit testing scripts!
+This contains all the test cases for unit testing the GUI.